Skip to main content

 You accept that the living conditions during the Expedition may be significantly different from your own home and local environment.
 Such different living conditions include food, accommodation (which may include hostels, shelters, lodgings and camping), transport and washing facilities.
 In addition, the nature of activities on Expeditions may mean that you are subject to various physical and emotional challenges.

 Raleigh requires participants to be sensitive when taking personal mobile phones or laptops on programme, and we have a ‘no phones on project policy’.
-All volunteers will be expected to leave your phone at fieldbase in our allocated safe spaces prior to joining project sites.
-We recommend bringing a camera/portable audio devices on projects.
+All venturers will be expected to leave their phone at fieldbase in our allocated safe spaces prior to joining project sites.
+We recommend bringing a camera/portable audio devices on projects, however in some countries it is advised not to listen to audio devices for safety reasons.

-14.1 You participate in the expedition at your own risk
+13.1 You participate in the Expedition at your own risk

 You should note that the Expeditions, and particularly any trekking activities during Expeditions, are adventurous activities that involve exposure to accepted elements of risk, challenge, and adventure greater than those normally encountered in everyday life.
 Whilst such activities provided by Raleigh are subject to safety management processes, Raleigh does not guarantee that there is no possibility of physical injury to participants or others.
 Expeditions often take place in remote areas where medical or rescue facilities may not be immediately available.
 By applying for an Expedition, you accept such risks.